 It freezes fantastically, replacing those so-many-ingredient store bought nuggets.
 It includes egg-free and nut-free options for those that need them.
 We love them with my date mustard, chopped up in salads, or rolled up in a wrap.
 My kiddos even like them cold?!

 I give directions for how to cook it in the airfryer, if pan frying isn’t your scene, though the airfryer results in more of a “dry fry” and the pan fry is juicier.
-You can see the difference in crispiness of the batter here (pan fried on the left, airfryer on the right):

 It’s our new fave, I hope it’s a hit in your home too!